surrel14/dnsmethod.github.io/README.md

 > ### Downsides:

-- Some apps may not work properly or at all (X app in my case didn’t let me login saying I was offline, ChatGPT didn’t load results from my prompts)
+- Some apps may not work properly or at all (X app in my case didn’t let me login saying I was offline)
 - Extensions mostly don’t work because some entitlements are missing in this type of certificates
 - VPNs can only be used if set in a certain way and can be tricky to set up and keep it working.